dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/demystifying-aspnet-mvc-5-error-pages-and-error-logging.md

     <li><a href="https://msdn.microsoft.com/en-us/library/ms690497%28v=vs.90%29.aspx">httpErrors element</a> in web.config</li>
     <li>Custom <a href="https://msdn.microsoft.com/en-us/library/ms178468%28v=vs.85%29.aspx">HttpModule</a></li>
 </ul>
-<p>That's a lot of different ways for handling an error and they all have a justifyable use case.
-There is no golden solution which works for every application, so it is good to know how they work and when they are best applied.</p>
+<p>All these methods have a historical reason and a justifyable use case.
+There is no golden solution which works for every application.
+It is good to know the differences in order to better understand which one is best applied when.</p>
-<p>Before I will go through each approach in more detail I want to explain some fundamentals which will hopefully make the topic a lot easier to understand.</p>
+<p>Before going through each method in more detail I would like to explain some basic fundamentals which will hopefully help understanding the topic a lot easier.</p>
 <h3>ASP.NET MVC Fundamentals</h3>
-<p>ASP.NET MVC is nothing more than an <a href="https://msdn.microsoft.com/en-us/library/ms227675%28v=vs.100%29.aspx">HttpHandler</a> plugged into the ASP.NET framework.
+<p>The MVC framework is only a <a href="https://msdn.microsoft.com/en-us/library/ms227675%28v=vs.100%29.aspx">HttpHandler</a> plugged into the ASP.NET pipeline.
 The easiest way to illustrate this is by opening the Global.asax.cs:</p>
 <pre><code>public class MvcApplication : System.Web.HttpApplication</code></pre>
-<p>Navigating to the implementation of HttpApplication will reveal the underlying IHttpHandler and IHttpAsyncHandler interfaces:</p>
+<p>Navigating to the implementation of <code>HttpApplication</code> will reveal the underlying <code>IHttpHandler</code> and <code>IHttpAsyncHandler</code> interfaces:</p>
 <pre><code>public class HttpApplication : IComponent, IDisposable, IHttpAsyncHandler, IHttpHandler</code></pre>
 <p>ASP.NET itself is a larger framework to process incoming requests.
 Even though it could handle incoming requests from different sources, it is almost exclusively used with <abbr title="Internet Information Services">IIS</abbr>.
 It can be extended with <a href="https://msdn.microsoft.com/en-us/library/bb398986%28v=vs.140%29.aspx">HttpModules and HttpHandlers</a>.</p>
 <p>HttpModules are plugged into the pipeline to process a request at any point of the <a href="https://msdn.microsoft.com/en-us/library/ms178473(v=vs.85).aspx">ASP.NET life cycle</a>.
 A HttpHandler is responsible for producing a response/output for a request.</p>
-<p>IIS (Microsoft's web server technology) will create an incoming request for ASP.NET, which then will start processing it and eventually initialize the HttpApplication (the default handler) and create a response:</p>
+<p><a href="https://www.iis.net/">IIS</a> (Microsoft's web server technology) will create an incoming request for ASP.NET, which subsequently will start processing the request and eventually initialize the HttpApplication (which is the default handler) and create a response:</p>
 <a href="https://www.flickr.com/photos/130657798@N05/16862010839" title="IIS, ASP.NET and MVC architecture by Dustin Moris Gorski, on Flickr"><img src="https://farm9.staticflickr.com/8736/16862010839_64d17c3268_o.gif" alt="IIS, ASP.NET and MVC architecture"></a>
-<p>The point is that ASP.NET can only handle requests which IIS has forwarded to it.
+<p>The key thing to know is that ASP.NET can only handle requests which IIS forwards to it.
 This is determined by the registered HttpHandlers (e.g. by default a request to a .htm file is not handled by ASP.NET).</p>
-<p>And finally, MVC is only one of potentially many registered handlers within ASP.NET.</p>
+<p>And finally, MVC is only one of potentially many registered handlers in the ASP.NET pipeline.</p>
-<p>This is crucial to understand the different solutions for error handling.</p>
+<p>This is crucial to understand the impact of different error handling methods.</p>
 <h2>Breaking down the options</h2>
 <h3>HandleErrorAttribute</h3>
-<p>The HandleErrorAttribute is an MVC FilterAttribute, which can be applied to a class or method:</p>
+<p>The HandleErrorAttribute is an MVC FilterAttribute, which can be applied to a class or a method:</p>
 <pre><code>namespace System.Web.Mvc
 {
     [AttributeUsage(